zyedidia/knit/README.md

 Knit tracks more of your build to give you better incremental builds.
 For example, Knit automatically adds an implicit dependency on a rule's recipe, so if you change a recipe (either directly or through a variable change), Knit will automatically re-run all rules that were affected.
+Knit will also skip build steps dynamically if it can determine that they will be unchanged from the previous run (even if earlier dependencies were changed).

 Knit has support for namespaced sub-builds that execute relative to their directory, but Knit avoids build fragmentation because sub-builds don't rely on